-The non-threaded render loop is currently used by default on Windows with ANGLE or a non-default opengl32 implementation and Linux with Mesa drivers.
+The non-threaded render loop is currently used by default on Windows with ANGLE or a non-default opengl32 implementation, macOS with OpenGL, and Linux with some drivers.
 For the latter this is mostly a precautionary measure, as not all combinations of OpenGL drivers and windowing systems have been tested.
 At the same time implementations like ANGLE or Mesa llvmpipe are not able to function properly with threaded rendering at all so not using threaded rendering is essential for these.

 windows is used for non-threaded rendering on Windows with ANGLE, while

 basic is used for all other platforms when non-threaded rendering is needed.

 Even when using the non-threaded render loop, you should write your code as if you are using the threaded renderer, as failing to do so will make the code non-portable.